 What is the best age to get a facelift?

 There isn't really a specific age that is "best" for a facelift.
 Even people in their 30s begin to see signs of aging that can make them appear much older than they are.
 What matters when considering a facelift is whether patients have jowls or a double chin that truly bothers them.
 If so, a facelift may be an appropriate procedure.

 How long before an important social event should I get a facelift?

-If you're planning on attending a class reunion or a child's wedding, it's best to schedule any facial plastic surgery procedure at least 6 weeks before the event.
+It's best to schedule any facial plastic surgery procedure at least 6 weeks before the event.
 Even though the initial recovery takes only a week or 2, residual swelling and bruising typically need several more weeks to resolve.

 If you're looking for the best facial plastic surgeon in NYC to perform your facelift, contact us online for a consultation with Dr. Konstantin or call

 to speak to a member of our team.